Prometejs

-Prometejs (Прометей, English translation: Prometheus) was an organisation of the Latvian diaspora in the interwar Soviet Union.
+Prometejs (Прометей, English translation: Prometheus) was the largest organisation ("educational society", izglītības biedrība) of the Latvian diaspora in the interwar Soviet Union.
 Its members were former Red Latvian riflemen and other Latvian communists and their family members who settled in the USSR after the October Revolution and the Russian Civil War.
-The organisation was disbanded in the early period of the Great Purge, many of its activists were murdered during the Latvian Operation of the NKVD.
+The organisation was disbanded in the early period of the Great Purge and many of its activists were murdered during the Latvian Operation of the NKVD.

 History

-The organisation was established in 1924-1925.
+The organisation was established in 1923-24 as a successor to Prometejs Printing House (Izdevniecība "Prometejs") that had been founded in 1922 – right after the Latvian Department of the People's Commissariat for Nationalities of the USSR had been dissolved.

 Education and communist indoctrination were among the priorities of Prometejs.
 The organisation maintained a publishing house and printed periodicals and literature predominantly in the Latvian language for urban Latvians as well as for ethnic Latvian settlers living in rural areas.
 Prometejs was among the largest and most important educational organisations of ethnic minorities in the USSR.

 The structure of Prometejs included the following sections: